 (b) provide for the appropriate location and development of communication towers or antennas to serve the residents and business of Macon-Bibb County, Georgia;

 (c) minimize adverse visual effects of towers or antennas through careful design, siting and vegetative screening;

 (d) avoid potential damage to adjacent properties from tower or antenna failure through careful siting of tower or antenna structures;

 (e) maximize use of any new or existing communication tower or antenna to reduce the number of towers or antennas needed; and

 (f) encourage and promote the location of new communication facilities in areas which are not zoned for residential use.

 [2] Supplemental definitions.
 For the purpose of this section, the following definitions shall be used.

-(a) Antenna.
+(a) Communication antenna.
 An arrangement or array of wires, dishes, or metal rods, used in transmitting or receiving electromagnetic waves.

 (b) Communication tower.
-A guyed, monopole, lattice or self support tower, constructed as a free-standing structure or in association with a building, other permanent structure or equipment, containing one (1) or more antennas intended for transmitting or receiving television, AM/FM radio, digital, microwave, cellular, telephone, or similar forms of electronic communication.
-This definition does not include a satellite earth station as regulated by Section 23.21 of these regulations and a structure used for amateur or recreational purposes such as a ham radio, a citizens band radio or home television antenna under seventy (70) feet in total height.
+A guyed, monopole, lattice or self-support tower, constructed as a free-standing structure or in association with a building, other permanent structure or equipment, containing one (1) or more antennas intended for transmitting or receiving television, AM/FM radio, digital, microwave, cellular, telephone, or similar forms of electronic communication.
+This definition does not include a satellite earth station as regulated by Section 23.08.03 of these regulations and a structure used for amateur or recreational purposes such as a ham radio, a citizens band radio or home television antenna under seventy (70) feet in total height.

 (c) Guyed tower.
 A guyed tower can be either a lattice or monopole tower which has cables attached to the tower and ground to provide stability to the tower.

 (d) Lattice tower.
 A lattice tower is a communication tower that generally has three (3) or four (4) support steel legs and holds a variety of antennas.

 (e) Monopole tower.
-A monopole tower consists of a single self supporting pole which is generally wider in diameter at the base and narrows at the top and may support any combination of whip, panel or dish antennas.
+A monopole tower consists of a single self-supporting pole which is generally wider in diameter at the base and narrows at the top and may support any combination of whip, panel or dish antennas.

 (f) Stealth structure.
 A communication tower which is a man-made tree, or similar natural or man-made alternative design mounting structure that camouflages or conceals the presence of antennas or towers.

 [3] General provisions.

 (a) Land-use compatibility.
 Communication towers shall be located, constructed, and buffered to ensure compatibility with surrounding land uses.
-To help ensure such compatibility each application for a proposed communication tower shall include the following information:
+To help ensure such compatibility, each application for a proposed communication tower shall include the following information:

 (i) the exact location of the proposed tower shown on an official zoning map;

 (ii) the maximum height of the proposed tower;

 (iii) the color or colors of the proposed tower;

 (iv) the location, type, and intensity of lighting for the proposed tower;

 (v) drawings showing type of tower, accessory buildings, landscaping, or other features pertinent to the application prepared in professionally acceptable manner; and

 (vi) such other additional information as may be required by the Zoning Enforcement Officer to fully review and evaluate the potential impact of a proposed tower.

 (b) Additional uses permitted onsite.
 In any residential district where freestanding communication towers or antennas are allowed, such towers or antennas may not be located on a lot containing a residential structure, except antennas may be located on a multi-family dwelling which is sixty-five (65) feet or greater in height.
 In all other districts, all communication towers or antennas may be located on sites containing another principal use.

 (c) Shared use of communication towers.
-If the application is for a separate tower, then the applicant shall provide an affidavit from an appropriate professional verifying with written documentation why co-location is not possible.
+If the application is for a separate tower, then the applicant shall provide an affidavit from an appropriate professional verifying with written documentation of why co-location is not possible.